-Not Medically Necessary: The Plan will pay a maximum allowance identified in Appendix H and the employee shall pay any
+Not Medically Necessary: The Plan will pay a maximum allowance identified in Appendix H and the employee shall pay any additional charge of the provider for such contact lenses.
+The contact lens evaluation is included in the cost of the contact lens allowance.

-- (7) Frames: The maximum frame allowance is identified in Appendix H and the employee shall pay any additional charge from the provider for the frames. - (8)Lens Options: The Plan will cover Rose Tint 1 and Rose Tint 2 or Photochromatic tint at no additional charge to the employee - c.
+- (7) Frames: The maximum frame allowance is identified in Appendix H and the employee shall pay any additional charge from the provider for the frames. - (8)Lens Options: The Plan will cover Rose Tint 1 and Rose Tint 2 or Photochromatic tint at no additional charge to the employee. - c.
 Plan payments for out of network providers are identified in Appendix H. - d.
 Computer Glasses: Employees who are required to use computers and other digital devices or microfiche readers on a full-time basis shall be eligible for reimbursement for an initial Vision Testing Examination at rates provided herein on regardless of when they were last examined, or on an annual basis in conjunction with a routine eye exam.